EhsanBagheri/DMD_STM32/README.md

 | RGB with FM6353/6363 S-PWM drivers |     HUB75    |   128x64   |     1/32    | DMD_RGB_6353.h                             |
 |                                 |               |    64x32   |     1/16    |                                              |

+Read more about supported panels in the [Wiki/Supported panels](https://github.com/board707/DMD_STM32/wiki/quick_start#supported-panels).
 The set of supported matrices is constantly updated.

 **Adding a new panels to the library**